oliverservin/laravel-passwordless-template/README.md

-# Opinionated Laravel Template
+# Opinionated Laravel Passwordless Template

 This is a template I use when starting a new Laravel project.
-It is opinionated and uses the conventions I prefer to work with day-in, day-out.
+It is opinionated and uses the conventions I prefer to work with day-in, day-out with a passwordless authentication flow.

 ## Installation